FerretDB/FerretDB/website/docs/pushdown.md

 ###### [3] {#3}

-Sort pushdown is an experimental configuration option by enabled by `-enable-sort-pushdown` flag.
+Sort pushdown is an experimental configuration option enabled by `-enable-sort-pushdown` flag.